 See snow in Barrington Tops!
 For those watching the snowfall forecasts, don’t miss this essential advice before you leave home.

-Barrington Tops is the highest part of the Barrington Coast.
+Barrington Tops is the highest point of the Barrington Coast.

-It’s also the highest sub-alpine region in the country outside the Australian Alps and it gets a regular dusting of snow each winter.
-You’ll be enthralled by high altitude ancient rainforests, tree fern, snow gums & exhilarating mountain views, especially when they’re wearing a fresh snow blanket!
+It’s also the highest sub-alpine region in the country outside the Australian alps and it gets a regular dusting of snow each winter.
+The high altitude ancient rainforests, tree fern groves, snow gums & mountain views are even more beautiful with a fresh snow blanket!

 Barrington Tops snowfall events vary according to weather conditions and only affect certain altitudes each year.
 So make sure you check the list below before your leave home to avoid disappointment of turning up in an area in the Tops without snow.

 All visitors must ensure they follow the latest rules that will keep us all safe.

 It’s important that we all act respectfully and responsibly by doing these simple things:

 - stick to the rules about visiting other households, self-isolation and quarantine